 Follow and Amplify Voices of Journalists and Activists

-While this unconscionable policy of separating migrant children from their parents has been going on for over a year, only recently did the public
+of separating migrant children from their parents has been going on for over a year and children continue to be held in what amount to modern day concentration

-One thing we can do to address this atrocity is to follow and amplify the voices of investigative journalists, activists, and organizations who are doing on the critical ground work to raise awareness, pressure our government to change their policies and practices, and ensure that immigrant and refugee families get the resources and support they need.
+What can we do to stop this?
+One easy action is to follow and amplify the voices of investigative journalists, activists, and organizations who are doing on the critical ground work to raise awareness, pressure our government to change their policies and practices, and ensure that immigrant and refugee families get the resources and support they need.
 Follow them on social media, read their publications, and share them with others, amplifying their voices and making sure that this issue stays front of mind for the American public.

 Ready to get started?
 Check out this curated list of people to follow, created by Soraya Ferdman and hosted by Mashable: https://mashable.com/article/immigration-migrant-rights-who-to-follow-on-twitter-social-media/.